-An integrated solar system, battery storage and microgrid built at Roseworthy is expected to deliver 42% of the campus's energy needs.
+An integrated solar system, battery storage and microgrid is delivering 42% of the Roseworthy campus's energy needs.

-This project will reduce the University’s peak electricity demand, reduce energy costs and increase the resilience of supply to Roseworthy campus.
+This project has reduced the University’s peak electricity demand, reduced energy costs and increased the resilience of supply to Roseworthy campus.
 There are opportunities to utilise the solar farm and battery storage systems for research and teaching related to energy management strategies, grid segregation, low-cost fault detection systems, system resilience, and cybersecurity.

 This is the largest solar project in the University's history and a key strategy under the Campus Sustainability Plan (2017-2020).

 - Cost: $7 million, including a $780,000 grant from the SA Renewable Technology Fund

 - 1.2MW farm with 3,200 solar panels

 - 420/1200kWh hybrid battery battery – combination of Tesla lithium-ion batteries and UniEnergy Technologies (UET) Vanadium flow batteries

 People's Choice Award

 South Australian Premier's Awards: Energy & Mining 2021